g00dnatur3/http-rest-client/README.md

 I was frustrated with how there is nothing out there (in Java) to simply execute REST http calls.
 I looked at the Jersey Client and it still has too much configuration and boilerplate code.

+Important Note:  This library only supports JSON payloads.
+You are more than welcome to add XML support and then send me a pull request.
+I have no future plans to add XML support.

+Cheers!

 SBT/Maven Dependency
 -------------------------